Christine Moore (politician): Federal politics

 On May 8, 2018, CBC News reported that Moore had had a non-consensual sexual encounter with a disabled Canadian Forces member, Glen Kirkland, who had come to Parliament Hill in 2013 to testify about military treatment of injured soldiers and veterans.
-Kirkland, describing the encounter, stated "there was a definite power imbalance and she had a position of authority and I just find it exceptionally ironic that she put herself in this moral, or ethical authority situation now with Erin Weir."
-She was subsequently suspended from the NDP caucus on May 8, 2018 for allegedly behaving inappropriately while the party ordered an investigation.

-On May 13, 2018, Moore held a press conference denying the accusations, stating that she had a romantic relationship with Kirkland that lasted about four months between June and October 2013.
-She provided photo evidence and email copies of travel itineraries in an effort to prove the relation was consensual.
+She was suspended from the NDP caucus the same day, and Moore said that they had been in a romantic relationship.
 On July 19, 2018, party leader Jagmeet Singh publicly announced the results of an investigation into his MP's behaviour exonerating her from the allegations and reinstating her to her previous caucus duties.

 On June 7, 2019 Moore announced she would not be seeking re-election in the 2019 federal election.

 Provincial politics

-Moore ran as a Parti Québecois candidate in the 2022 Quebec Provincial election. in Ungava.
+Moore ran as a Parti Québecois candidate in the 2022 Quebec provincial election in Ungava, coming in fourth.